TheThe Black Hills repeaters Rapid City and Bear Mountain via the Black Hills Tie will come on

 Handle any that comes along.

-Call once more any additional business for the net. then compile a net report and call and give it to the net manager before you close the net.
+When finished working across the state, call once more any additional business for the net. then compile a net report and call to give it to the net manager before you close the net.
 If he is not available, hold it till the next net.
-Then close the net.

-Here is a suggested way to give you net report.
+Here is a suggested way to give your net report:

-“Please copy my Routine, abbreviated net report of (number or date) with a date of (date).
+“Please copy my routine, abbreviated net report of (date).

-“From (your call) to N1NOX (net manager).
-I had (number) check ins and (number) pieces of traffic.
-Break sign it (your callsign).
-How copy?”
+“From (your call) to KB0WSV I had (number) check ins and (number) pieces of traffic.
+Break (your